FlaskSimpleAuth Tutorial

 Param Authentication

 Another common way to authenticate a user is to provide the credentials as request parameters.
-This is usually done once to get some token (bearer, cookie…) which will be used to access other routes.
+This is usually done once to get some token (bearer, cookie…) which will be used to access other routes, as discussed in the next section.
 Initialization requirements are the same as for basic authentication, as retrieving the user password is also needed.

 To enable parameter authentication as well as basic authentication, simply update the FSA_AUTH configuration directive in acme.conf: